actiniumio/allspark/docs/pages/operation.md

 !!!
 Note
     You can specify your backup repository by modify `the group_vars/all.yml`

-    - Put the variable `allspark_backup_directory` on the to the desired value
+    - Put the variable `allspark_backup_directory` to the desired value
     - By default the backup is store on the local filesystem named: `/opt/allspark/backup`

 # Restore guide